Macrometacorp/docs/docs/cep/windows/window-types/tumbling-external-time.md

 FROM cseEventWindow;
 ```

-This will processing events that arrive every second from the eventTime.
+This processes events that arrive every second from the eventTime.

 ## Example 2